Skip to main content

 This workshop asks students to become civil engineers and build an earthquake-resistant building.
 They learn about protecting those living in high seismic activity areas.

-The Foundation grants youths under the age of 18 and from disadvantaged backgrounds free access to the Science Centre’s permanent exhibitions.
+The Foundation grants youths under the age of 18 and from disadvantaged backgrounds free access to the Science Centre’s interactive exhibitions.
 The program is divided into two sponsorship categories:

 • School Group Sponsorship: Each year, the Foundation’s school group sponsorship program helps the Science Centre welcome thousands of youths from disadvantaged backgrounds.
 In keeping with its mission, the Foundation coordinates group visits from various community organizations, day camps, and hospitals.